Ladvien/ladvien.github.io/_posts/2020/2020-11-16-magic-symbol-generator-using-generative-advesarial-networks.md

 categories: ml
 series: Nothing but Neural Nets
 excerpt: A guide on using PyTorch to train a GAN to generative images of magic symbols.
-tags: [machine learning, gan, pytorch, deep-learning]
+tags: [machine learning, deep convolutional generative adversarial network, DCGAN, GAN, pytorch, deep-learning]
 image:
     feature: deep-arcane/deep-arcane-splash.png
     credit: Photo by Rhii Photography